pavit14/Time-series-Analysis-of-Body-Activity/README.md

-# Time Series Features for Human Activity Monitoring
+# Time Series Analysis on Human Activity Monitoring
 This repository contains the implementation of a system for extracting time series features for human activity monitoring, along with visualizations for different activities and body parts for 15 individuals.

 ### <a href='https://www.uni-mannheim.de/dws/research/projects/activity-recognition/#dataset_realworld'> Dataset</a>